pip-services/pip-services-docs/content/en/python/rpc/services/http_response_sender.md

 That callack function call be called directly or passed as a parameter to business logic components.

-If object is not null it returns 201 status code.
+If object is not None it returns 201 status code.
-For null results it returns 204 status code.
+For None results it returns 204 status code.
 If error occur it sends ErrorDescription with approproate status code.

 > `static` send_created_result(result: Any): Optional[str]